davekaj/ranking/README.md

   - count of borrows
   - count of repays
   - timing of all those 4. time wieghted score to see how long they been using the protocol
+  - amounts of all those 4
+  - the amount still currently in the protocol, is relevant, but for version past the MVP
   - maybes
     - swaps
     - rebalanceStableBorrowRate